 Most people install window coverings and never give them a second thought until a thick layer of dust has accumulated.
-If you take the time to clean your Fibrex® windows this spring, don’t your window coverings deserve some attention too?
-By cleaning your draperies, you can make them look bright and new again since dust dulls the fabric.
+If you take the time to clean your windows this spring, don’t your window coverings deserve some attention, too?
+By cleaning your draperies, you can make them look bright and new again by removing the dust that dulls the fabric.
 Washing also helps to extend the life of the curtains: the sun breaks down the threads if you don’t wash them.

 Experts recommend cleaning window treatments once or twice per year, and the method of cleaning depends on the material.
-Follow the directions on the care tag, or follow these general guidelines.
+Follow the directions on the care tag or refer to these general guidelines.

 - Silk.
 Most curtains made of silk require dry cleaning.

 - Brocade/suede/velvet.
 These heavy fabrics are often lined and pleated.
 Rather than taking them down, use a vacuum brush attachment to vacuum each panel on low, holding the brush about an inch from the fabric.